• Skip to primary navigation

 For Vegan Mushroom Wellington: to make this recipe vegan, use vegan puff pastry.
 I used Pepperidge Farms Puff Pastry, which is vegan.
 Then, brush Wellingtons with a vegan butter replacement or olive oil, instead of egg yolk, before baking.

-To Prep this Recipe Ahead of Time: save time the day of your party by roasting the portabellas and cooking the onion-mushroom mixture ahead of time.
+To Prep this Recipe Ahead of Time: save time the day of your party by roasting the portobellos and cooking the onion-mushroom mixture ahead of time.
 Refrigerate the mushrooms until ready to use, then assemble the Wellingtons just before baking.

 Nutrition